lukejamestodd1/bayside-cioding-challenge/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-## Please push your solution to your own branch
+## Push your solution to your own branch

 To create a new branch